Elvis-aws/Dev-Assoc-AWS/6-STORAGE SERVICES/Object Storage/S3 Service/s3-acl.md

   to your bucket and the objects in it
 - With the bucket owner enforced setting enabled, requests to set access control lists (ACLs) or update ACLs fail and return the AccessControlListNotSupported error code.
 Requests to read ACLs are still supported
-# Edit ACL
-- You can edit ACL settings in the console
-- Public access can only list and read
-- Authenticated user groups can only list and read
-- S3 Log delivery group can list, read and write
-- Add AWS account that can list, read and write